Prosecutor: Witness told police UVA suspect targeted victims - WHIZ News

 The public defender appointed to represent Jones did not address the substance of the charges Wednesday.
 She also declined comment outside of court.

-The judge on Wednesday set a December status hearing in the case.
-Jones has been in custody since he was arrested in suburban Richmond late Monday morning.
+The judge set a December status hearing in the case.
+Jones, who has been in custody since he was arrested in suburban Richmond late Monday morning, appeared somber.
+He did not speak during the hearing except to respond to questions from the judge, including about his employment and ability to pay for an attorney.

+Jones had worked part-time for the Boys & Girls Clubs of Central Virginia since September, Kate Lambert, the group’s CEO, confirmed in an emailed statement.

 Jones was a member of the football team during the 2018 season, a one-semester walk-on, according to athletics director Carla Williams.